 Intersec To Demo 'Domotics' For Tomorrow's Safe & Healthier Homes

-The market for smart home technology throughout the GCC is expected to climb to US $3.4 billion in worth by the end of 2025 as developers look to leverage Internet-connected devices to ensure tomorrow’s residences provide the ultimate in safety, health and security.
+The market for smart home technology throughout the GCC is expected to climb to the US $3.4 billion in worth by the end of 2025 as developers look to leverage Internet-connected devices to ensure tomorrow’s residences provide the ultimate in safety, health, and security.

 International exhibitors are lining-up to demo at Intersec remote monitoring and control systems and appliances which will change the way we live and run our homes.
 On show will be smart security cameras, monitors and speakers, automated garage, gate and door systems, robotic lighting, smoke alarms, thermostats, humidifiers, integrated IoT energy management and video and multi-media entertainment products.

 “These super-advanced systems and solutions will provide security, comfort, convenience and energy efficiency and totally reinvent home life,” explained Andreas Rex, Show Director at Messe Frankfurt Middle East, which organises Intersec.
 “With the GCC’s reputation as an early technology adopter, it is envisaged it could well emerge as a market leader for ‘domotics’.
 Using the internet of things (IoT) technology, the GCC’s smart homes will utilize automation to simplify and secure home environments.”